 Susanna Leonard Hill has a feature on her blog called Perfect Picture Book Friday.
 It is a list of “perfect” picture books recommended by all sorts of people.
-I chose this book because it is a great counting book for Halloween!
+I chose this book because it is a very cool and somewhat odd book. ;)

 Opening and Synopsis-

 Opening – “Marcel is an elephant – a very old elephant.
 Like all elephants, his skin is gray and wrinkled, so it is difficult to tell his exact age.“

 Synopsis – (publisher’s description) Memory and meaning are at the heart of this oversized, content-rich picture book celebrating the life of Marcel, a soulful elephant.
 From the towering buildings outside his window and his recollected world travels, to the friends, flora, and fauna that flourish around him, Marcel finds significance in his surroundings and, most importantly, in life’s abundant details.
 Marcel is writing an encyclopedia, after all, and his entries are featured in full-page spreads packed with facts, elegantly situated alongside the story of his day and his life.
 Part story and part miscellany, this unforgettable book with dream-like illustrations will transfix both parents and children.